Reading time: 9 min.

 Hair Transplant Gone Wrong?
 An Expert’s Advice On What to Do Next

-Modern hair transplants are not only impressive in terms of results and success rates — they’re also a safe and simple procedure with very short recovery times.
+Modern hair transplants are not only impressive in terms of results and success rates -they’re also a safe and simple surgical procedure with very short recovery times.
 At the Wimpole Clinic, 97-100% of our FUT and FUE hair transplants surgeries are successful.

-In the vast majority of cases, patients return to their normal daily lives within a few days of the operation, with minimal ongoing care required to help their skin and scalp to heal from the surgery.
+In the vast majority of cases, patients return to their normal daily lives within a few days after the hair transplantation operation, with minimal ongoing care required to help their skin and scalp to heal from the surgery.

 However, as with any type of surgery, there can occasionally be complications that require additional attention.
 These tend to be very minor and easily treatable.
 Experienced teams can also remedy problems if they’ve already helped a variety of patients.
 More serious cases are very rare.

 It can be helpful to know about any potential risks or side-effects beforehand.
-Dr Michael May, Medical Director and Principal Surgeon of our Harley Street hair transplant clinic, discusses some of the factors to be aware of if you are considering any type of hair transplant.
+Dr. Michael May, Medical Director and Principal Surgeon of our Harley Street hair transplant clinic discusses some of the factors to be aware of if you are considering any type of hair restoration surgery.

 Table of Contents